How technology powers effective collaboration in the classroom

 5. Activates engagement

 Collaborative learning gives students the chance to be in the driver’s seat.
 They are the ones leading their learning and being accountable for what is happening in their group.
-This leads to greater engagement and a connection to the class material.
+This leads to greater engagement and a stronger connection to the class material.

 Technology tools that foster collaboration